 Total time: 15 minutes.

-The vibrant dark red color of cranberry sauce always reminds me of the holiday occasions when loved ones surround me at the dinner table.
+The vibrant dark red color of this mesmerizing cranberry sweet treat always reminds me of the holiday occasions when loved ones surround me at the dinner table.
 Therefore, I want to bring that sensation to everyone with this excellent apple cranberry sauce delicacy.

 Aside from the cranberry and apple, you must also incorporate maple syrup with water, cinnamon, and orange zest to create a thick sauce consistency.
 Simmer all the elements until you see the liquid beginning to thicken.